alee1900/PALab11/README.md

 - Integrate the services into your previous project, invoking them using the support offered by Spring Boot.
 - Handle the exceptions using a RestControllerAdvice.

+I have solved the first and last bullet points in optional.

 ## Bonus
 - Write a service that determines in linear time all persons who are so important to the social network such that, if one of them were eliminated, the network would become disconnected.
 - Document your services using Swagger or a similar tool.